Mehvix/notes/hugo/content/docs/cogsci-c100/sleep.md

     - Thus, rehearsal of tasks can be effective in the dream state
     - Also, lucid dreaming may potentially be useful for facilitating the functioning of the immune system and physical body generally
         - Ex: Woman suffering from inorgasmia was able to orgasm in lucid dream – and this permanently cured her disorder!
+    - Same circuits activate when doing something while dreaming as doing that same something in real life

 ### Inception
 - What aspects of lucid dreams presented in the movie are real and what aspects are not?
 - Real:
     - It can be very difficult to tell if one is dreaming or awake
-    - It is primarily emotions that create dreams
+    - It is **primarily emotions** that create dreams
         - What characterizes REM/dream sleep neurologically is principally activation of the limbic system
 - Unreal:
     - Time does not speed up in dreams
     - It is unclear that shared dreams can occur